 Professional indemnity deep dive

-Let's take a closer look at some of the specifics that are covered.
-Please note that all policies are different, so you should consult your policy wording or speak to your insurer.
+Let's take a closer look at some of the most helpful features of the professional indemnity policy for freelancers.
+Policies do vary so you should consult your policy wording or speak to your insurer.

-With all of the claims we've dealt with, not one business ever expected to have to use their insurance.
+With all of the claims we've dealt with, not one business expected to have to use their insurance.
 They just had that one bad client.
 That one unlucky project that didn't go to plan.
 Or they made that one mistake that ended up being costly.

 Fortunately, they had professional indemnity insurance.
+And so should you.
 Get insured today.